AMWA-TV/ms-05-01/docs/Device Model.md

 The design process of creating a blockspec by including one or more other blockspecs is called _**blockspec composition**_, the resulting blockspec is called a _**composite blockspec,**_ and the corresponding block is called a _**composite block**_.

-By retrieving the value of the `.specID` property for each of a composite block's nested blocks - recursing to inner nesting levels as necessary - a Controller can acquire a complete definition of the block's capabilities.
+By retrieving the value of the `specID` property for each of a composite block's nested blocks - recursing to inner nesting levels as necessary - a Controller can acquire a complete definition of the block's capabilities.

 In addition to storing the blockspec ID, `NcBlock` defines methods for retrieving the detailed inventory of contained objects, as further detailed in section [Block enumeration](#block-enumeration).